GovCraft/mistral-rouille/README.md

 ```toml
 mistral-rouille = "1.1.2"
 ```
+to Cargo.toml

 ## Documentation for API Endpoints

-All URIs are relative to *https://api.mistral.ai/v1*
+All URIs are relative to *https://api.mistral.ai/v1* or *https://codestral.mistral.ai/v1* if you're using Codestral

 Class | Method | HTTP request | Description
 ------------ | ------------- | ------------- | -------------